Tuna Melt

 INSTRUCTION

 • Starting from the top down, the face must be relaxed.
 Do not clench your jaw or make any crazy faces.
-Relax.
+Relax.• Keep the chest up and shoulders back and down.

 • No side to side rotation of the pelvis, torso, shoulder girdle is allowed.